 Veterans are admitted on the same basis as other students.
 Victoria College is approved by the Texas Workforce Commission programs taken under Title 38 of the US Code.
 Veterans Services Certifying Officials are located in the Advising & Counseling Services Office.
-Students seeking veterans' educational benefits must contact a Veterans Services Academic Advisor six weeks prior to their registration period.
-All benefit recipients (excluding Chapter 31, 33, and Hazlewood) are required to pay their educational costs up front.
-Funding will be paid directly to students by the Department of Veterans Affairs.
+Students seeking veterans' educational benefits must contact a Veterans Services Specialist six weeks prior to their registration period. for more information on required documentation and next steps, visit VictoriaCollege.edu/VeteransServices.
+All benefit recipients (excluding Chapter 31, 33, and Hazlewood) are required to pay their educational costs up front since funding will be paid directly to students by the Department of Veterans Affairs.

-Veterans Benefits and Transition Act of 2018, Section 103

-For any students using VA Education Chapter 33 (Post-9/11 GI Bill®) or Chapter 31 (Vocational Rehabilitation) benefits, while payment to the institution is pending from the VA (up to 90 days), the school will not:
+Veterans Benefits and Transition Act of 2018, Section 103 For any students using VA Education Chapter 33 (Post-9/11 GI Bill®) or Chapter 31 (Veteran Readiness & Employment) benefits, while payment to the institution is pending from the VA (up to 90 days), the school will not: